daniellevb00/scraping-dutch-housing-market/README.md

-# Scraping Huizenzoeker.nl to analyse the Dutch Housing Market
+# Scraping Huizenzoeker.nl to Analyse the Dutch Housing Market

 __Which places in the Netherlands are hit hardest by the Dutch Housing crisis, and which the least?__